 Find all episodes and links to the right podcast platform here: https://thefutureorganization.com/future-work-podcast/

 These are the list of English speaking podcasts I listen to while I commute.
 But there are probably some pearls I’m missing.
 So what podcasts on the Future of Work am I missing and should I listen to?
-Leave your favorites in the comments?
+Leave your favourites in the comments?